 18. Ancient Olympia

-Ancient Olympia is one of the most important archaeological sites in Greece, another UNESCO-listed site.
 The ancient stadium marks the site where the ancient Olympic Games and the Heraia were held.
 The stadium took its final form in the early 5th century BCE when the great Sanctuary of Zeus was built.

-In the in-house Museum, you will get the chance to see some masterpieces of the Greek ancient world, such as the Hermes of Praxiteles.
+In the in-house Museum, you will get the chance to see some masterpieces of the ancient Greek world, such as the Hermes of Praxiteles.

 The best hotel to stay overnight in Olympia is Hotel Europa.